Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Introduction

 Intersection cohomology does not define an algebra, but it has a product compatible with perversities.
 In order to promote Deligne's additive sheaf to a sheaf carrying an $E_\infty$-algebra structure, we adapt Hovey's \cite{Hov2} formalism of perverse algebras to define the notion of \textit{perverse $E_\infty$-algebra} as an $E_\infty$-algebra internal to the category of functors from the poset of perversities to cochain complexes.
 We then construct a sheaf of perverse $E_\infty$-algebras whose underlying sheaf of complexes is Deligne's intersection complex and show, in Theorem \ref{uniquenessIC}, that this is uniquely characterized by a set of axioms in the homotopy category of perverse $E_\infty$-algebras.
-Different constructions related to the presence of multiplicative structures in intersection cohomology already existed in the literature, starting by Goresky and MacPherson's study of cup products in intersection cohomology.
-There is also an ad. hoc. construction of Steenrod operations in intersection cohomology due to Goresky \cite{Goresky} which is further studied in \cite{CSTGor}.
-Also, recent work of the first author together with Saralegi and Tanr\'{e} (\cite{CSTSheaf},\cite{CSTBl},\cite{CST}) studies questions related to intersection rational homotopy.
+There exist different constructions related to the presence of multiplicative structures in intersection cohomology, starting by Goresky and MacPherson's study of cup products in intersection cohomology.
+There is also an ad. hoc. construction of Steenrod operations in intersection cohomology due to Goresky \cite{Goresky}.
+Also, recent work of the first author together with Saralegi and Tanr\'{e} studies questions related to multiplicative aspects of intersection cohomology, both over $\QQ$ and over $\FF_2$ (see \cite{CSTGor}, \cite{CSTBl},\cite{CST}, \cite{CSTSheaf}).
 Our uniqueness result ensures that the intersection complex of perverse $E_\infty$-algebras defined in this paper, recovers all of the above.
 In particular, when working over the field of rational numbers, we obtain a sheaf of commutative dg-algebras, which gives a solution to the problem of commutative cochains in the context of intersection cohomology.

 The techniques developed in this paper have other potential applications.
 For instance, one could also endow the functors of nearby and vanishing cycles with $E_\infty$-structures, as done in the last part of \cite{Na} for the rational case.
 Also, Banagl's \cite{Banagl} theory of intersection space complexes and a recent generalization of Banagl's theory due to Agust\'{i}n and Fern\'{a}ndez de Bobadilla \cite{AgBo} should also allow for a treatment in the multiplicative setting.